GitGuardian/ggcanary/README.md

 ## Configure your notifications

-GitGuardian Canary Tokens support several notification backends such as Amazon SES, Slack or SendGrid.
+GitGuardian Canary Tokens support several notification backends such as Amazon SES, Slack, or SendGrid.

-The notification backends use the variables defined in the `terraform.tfvars` values for configuration.
+The notification backends use the variables defined in the `terraform.tfvars` values for the configuration.
 Examples can be found in [`tf vars examples`](./examples/tfvars).

 It is possible to add custom notification backend following [this procedure](./docs/how_to_add_a_notifier.md).